Yale-Deep-Learning-for-Alzheimers/Alzheimers-DL-Network/README.md

-# Multistage Classification and Prognostic Prediction of Alzheimer’s Neuroimage Sequences with a Convolutional LSTM Network
+# Prognostic Prediction and Classification of Alzheimer’s Neuroimage Sequences with a Convolutional LSTM Network
 A CNN-LSTM deep learning model for multistage classification and prognostic prediction of Alzheimer's MRI neuroimages.

 ## Abstract